 My first full-length collection of poetry, Between Gods, was published in March 2012.
 Between Gods was selected as a notable first book by Beltway Poetry Quarterly.
 Interviews about the book appear on the literary website Murder Your Darlings and The Examiner, and a book review by Cort Bledsoe was featured in the Coal Hill Review.

-You can order it from your local bookstore, or order online from Barnes & Noble, Powell’s Books, or amazon.com.
+Between Gods can be ordered from your local bookstore, or can be found online at Barnes & Noble, Powell’s Books, or Amazon.com.
 If you prefer a signed copy, you can order directly from me (for $14, including free U.S. shipping), via PayPal.

 From some of my favorite writers, praise for Between Gods:

 “In entering the world of these poems, we enter a grand, mythic contest.
 All around us, time’s steady wind beats and tears apart.
 It blurs, softens, calls us out of ourselves, takes away our footing.
 And against that a single body – or two, and then a third – pushing back, taking root, re-assembling a world from the inside out.
 What we are left with is the molten residue of struggle – carved amber, a sprinkling of stars, poems distilling themselves down to verbs, or scars.
 These are extraordinary poems.
 Read them slowly.” –Thomas Gardner, Alumni Distinguished Professor of English, Virginia Tech, and author of John in the Company of Poets